-The term domestic violence is a broad one and can cover a wide range of behaviours.
+It may be difficult to fully know what is domestic violence as it is a broad term and can cover a wide range of behaviours.
 To determine whether or not you have been subjected to domestic violence, it is important that you understand what’s considered domestic violence in Queensland.

 In Queensland, domestic violence is recognised as one person using violent or abusive behaviour to control another person in a relationship.
 This can include: